 - Persons with Disabilities

 - Volunteers

 - Ageing

 - Education and Academia

-- Sendai (Framework for Disaster Risk Reduction) - Asia Pacific RCEM (Regional Civil Society Engagement Mechanism) - LGBTI
+- Sendai (Framework for Disaster Risk Reduction)

+- Asia Pacific RCEM (Regional Civil Society Engagement Mechanism)

+- LGBTI

 2019 HLPF was the first session when the LGBTI Stakeholders Group was a formally recognized entity within the MGoS structure.
-Since then, the LGBTI Stakeholder Group has been engaging with all other MGoS, civil society organizations, activists, human rights defenders and development practitioners present at HLPF to maximize our opportunities to visibilize LGBTI issues at the HLPF
+Apart from working as a Stakeholder Group, we will continue engaging with all other MGoS, civil society organizations, activists, human rights defenders and development practitioners present at HLPF to maximize our opportunities.

-To register as part of the LGBTI Stakeholder Group listserv, use the following link: https://www.lgbtistakeholdergroup.org/
+To register as part of the LGBTI Stakeholder Group listserv, use the following link: https://forms.gle/2J13MEnuqraENW6P6

-COVID-19 Statement of LGBTI Stakeholder Group
+COVID-19 Statement of LGBTQI Stakeholder Group

-In 2020 the LGBTI Stakeholder Group published a statement, where the group urges governments to adopt strong and inclusive policies and measures that effectively consult and engage communities, including:
+This year LGBTI stakeholders published a statement, where the group urges governments to adopt strong and inclusive policies and measures that effectively consult and engage communities, including: